alons126/Numerov-bound-states/docs/code_walkthrough.md

 ## Important numerical checks
 - The Numerov derivative stencil is fourth order when enough points are available.
 This matters because even inward-shooting states use the condition `psi'(0)=0`.
+- The parity-based startup in `initial_conditions` includes higher-order Taylor terms, so the first Numerov step does not spoil the observed fourth-order convergence.
 - Harmonic-oscillator inward shooting starts from the decaying forbidden-region tail and integrates toward the origin.
 This avoids contamination by the growing exponential mode.
+- The quartic double well can shift its analytic minima to zero.
+That keeps the physical potential fixed as the grid changes and prevents fake convergence effects from a grid-sampled minimum.
 - RK4 comparison solves the same harmonic oscillator with the same grid sizes so the comparison focuses on the integration formula rather than a different physical setup.
+- The bound-state bisection routine finishes with a few safeguarded secant-style polishing steps inside the final bracket, which noticeably reduces the reported boundary mismatch for steep roots.
 - Scattering outputs include a conservation check through `T + R`, which should remain close to one.
-- The tests include analytic benchmarks, normalization checks, derivative-stencil checks, and scattering sanity checks.
+- The tests include analytic benchmarks, convergence-order checks, parity-specific double-well checks, normalization checks, derivative-stencil checks, and scattering sanity checks.